Kista: Economy

 Kista is the largest corporate area in Sweden and important to the national economy.

 The construction of the industrial section of Kista began in the 1970s with companies such as SRA (Svenska Radioaktiebolaget, now a part of Ericsson), RIFA AB (later Ericsson Components AB, and later still Ericsson Microelectronics AB, and now Infineon Technologies), and IBM Svenska AB (the Swedish branch of IBM).
 Ericsson has had its headquarters in Kista since 2003.
 Cellmax is another local company founded and headquartered in Kista.

 Kista is the largest Information and Communications Technology (ICT) cluster in Europe, and was ranked the world's second largest cluster after Silicon Valley in California during the internet boom of 2000.
 It is the largest corporate area in Sweden, important to the national economy due to the presence of, among others, Ericsson, one of the largest corporations in Sweden.

 Safety

-Increasing crime rates and worsening safety has made the area much less attractive since the late 2010s.
-Nearly half of inhabitants report feeling unsafe and at risk of becoming a victim of a crime.
-In the 2020s, Kista became classified as a vulnerable area by the Swedish Police Authority.
+In the 2020s, Kista was classified as a vulnerable area by the Swedish Police Authority.

-Companies that used to define Kista began leaving the area after many years of violent crime incidents.
-Kista neighborhood has seen many incidents of robberies, stabbings, shootings, attempted murders and murders.
+Some companies that used to define Kista have left the area.
+The Kista neighborhood has seen incidents of robberies, stabbings, shootings, attempted murders and murders.

 Swedish branch of IBM and Ericsson, two of the biggest employers in the area, both departed in the mid-2020s.
-Fujitsu, Coor Service Management, KTH Royal Institute of Technology as well as other organizations also left the area.
+Fujitsu, Coor Service Management, KTH Royal Institute of Technology as well as other organizations also left the area; however, KTH cited cost reduction, not safety as their justification.
 Relocations include public institutions, e.g. the local police station moved from Kista to Solna.
 In the mid-2020s, more than a third of office space in Kista was vacant.
 Various retailers have also relocated from Kista.
 There are several ongoing initiatives to improve safety in Kista.